avalanche-foundation/ACPs/ACPs/118-warp-signature-request/README.md

 Another example is ACP-75, which aims to implement acceptance proofs using Warp.
 The signature aggregation mechanism is not [specified](https://github.com/avalanche-foundation/ACPs/blob/main/ACPs/75-acceptance-proofs/README.md#signature-aggregation), which is a blocker for that ACP to be marked implementable.

-Standardizing the Warp Signature Request format by implementing it as an AppRequest type in AvlanahceGo would simplify the implementation of ACP-75, and streamline signature aggregation for out-of-protocol services such as Warp message relayers.
+Standardizing the Warp Signature Request interface by defining it as a format for `AppRequest` message payloads in AvalancheGo would simplify the implementation of ACP-75, and streamline signature aggregation for out-of-protocol services such as Warp message relayers.

 ## Background
 Subnet EVM and Coreth currently handle Warp message signature requests from peers by decoding the `AppRequest` bytes (forwarded from Avalanchego via the `AppHandler` interface) using a types registered with their message codec: